medical-physics-usz/z-rad/README.md

 ## Known issues

-List of the known issues with the software
+List of the known issues related to the software or hardware:
+- Python environment without admin rights or IT with conda:
+It used to work, but somehow now it does not anymore ;)

 ## Contact